microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 always-auth=true
 ```

-Install the package using this command
+Install the package using this command.

 ```
 npm install --save vscode-webview-toolkit